Frequently Asked Questions

 How to serve through elevated vision?

-Oak Ridge “Drishti”, the Hindi word for vision, describes the subtle act of seeing while in a spiritual awareness.
+order Gabapentin for dogs “Drishti”, the Hindi word for vision, describes the subtle act of seeing while in a spiritual awareness.
 One who is sharing drishti with another sees with depth, warmth and love.
 Sharing drishti is seeing with spiritual equality, affirming another’s essential and highest self.
 Drishti calls forward a person’s highest potential and affirms what is best in them.
 When we look with this elevated vision, we “see the other into being” with a clean and pure intention.

 How to serve through sacred spaces?